vladimir66f/Password-Security-Website/README.md

 # Password-Security-Website
 Student project.
 A website about password security with password generation and leak checking.
+The password generation script requests the password length and character types (letters, numbers, special characters), generates a source string from the selected characters, then generates a cryptographic password by selecting random characters from this string using window.crypto.getRandomValues().
+The script for checking the password for leaks checks the password through the Have I Been Pwned service.